paulsilvap/car_pygame_env/README.md

 - Add state variable information
 - Add electricity price distribution
 - Follow a normal distribuition for traffic load
-- Implement the agent using openai gym and pytorch
+- Implement the agent using openAI Gym and PyTorch